fingerprintjs/botd-integrations/cloudflare/README.md

 10. Run `npm install`

-11. [Optional] If you followed all the optioanl steps, you can run `wrangler dev` for local testing.
+11. [Optional] If you followed all the optional steps, you can run `wrangler dev` for local testing.

 12. Run `wrangler publish` to deploy worker.